stephencarr/FitVids-ie.js/README.md

 More information can be found here: http://msdn.microsoft.com/en-us/library/gg622929%28v=VS.85%29.aspx

+The work-around for this problem is to simply not manipulate the iFrame in the DOM and instead add the necessary CSS classes to a pre-existing DIV wrapper.

 ## Usage

 Setup is as per the original plugin with the subtle extra requirement that each video should be wrapped in an individual div which fitvids will target.